Sheekovic/Config-Decryptor/README.md

 - **2FA Tool**: Securely manage and generate OTP codes for Two-Factor Authentication (TOTP) accounts.
 - **SquashIT**: Compress and decompress files using zlib, gzip, and tar.zlib.
 - **ConvertX**: Convert between different file formats, including image to Base64, Base64 to image, text encoding, and Base64 to text.
+- **Temp Mail**: Generate and manage temporary emails for testing purposes.
 - **User-Friendly GUI**: Simple and intuitive graphical interface built using Tkinter.
 - **Customizable Settings**: Change the theme and font style/size for a personalized experience.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.